EtienneTignon/action_juggling_robot/Choice_list.md

 How to check for vertices constraint?
 * if two agent are at the same place at the same time
-* if,at any point in time, the last movement of the two agents put them in the same place
+* if, at any point in time, the last movement of the two agents put them in the same place

 How to check for edge constraint?
 * if two agent does the opposite movement at the same time
 * if, at one point, two agents are in two different place and, the time after, the two agents exchanged places.

+Reachability :
+* Precondition : the vertice is reachable at time t for an agent (precise one ? or just any agent ?)
+* Reachability from the start.
+From the end.